kubestellar/kubestellar/docs/content/Contribution guidelines/operations/code-management.md

 1. use the "git log" command to see the history of commits to the branch
 2. Count the number of commits you want to squash
 3. use the "git rebase -i HEAD~n" where n is the number of commits you would like to squash together.
 (There are other ways to do this)
-4. The text editor you have configured to use with git should automagically open your source and you will see a list of commits preceded by "pick".
+4. The text editor you have configured to use with git should automatically open your source and you will see a list of commits preceded by "pick".
 Leaving the first "pick" as it is, replace the remaining "pick"s with "squash"es.
 5. Save the text file and exit the editor.
 6. The text editor will open again to let you edit comments for your new squashed commit.
 7. Make your edits if any and save and exit the file.